What a sketchbook practice has given me

 When I first started using a sketchbook, I believed that whatever I put on the page reflected my ability.
 So if it wasn’t good, that meant something.

-I expected every page to prove something straight away.
-I don’t have those early sketchbooks anymore.
-I threw most of them away.
+I expected every page to prove my artistic worth straight away.
+I wanted every page to be accomplished.
+They were not.
+I don’t have those early sketchbooks anymore, I threw most of them away.
+At the time, that felt completely reasonable.
+But really my expectations were too high and I wasn’t giving myself a chance to get anywhere.

 A place to practice and spot patterns